World stocks run out of steam amid trade jitters

 “Since tariffs have been hurting trade, people are hoping Trump may postpone some of the upcoming tariffs,” said Yukino Yamada, senior strategist at Daiwa Securities.
 “Nevertheless, you can’t ignore that fact that, up until now, the market has underestimated Trump’s determination on tariffs.”

-U.S. futures pointed to a softer open on Wall Street ESc1 YMc1.
-On Monday, the S&P 500 .SPX had lost 0.45%, unable to cling to gains made after positive tweets and news headlines about the trade talks.
+U.S. futures pointed to a softer open on Wall Street.
+On Monday, the S&P 500 had lost 0.45%, unable to cling to gains made after positive tweets and news headlines about the trade talks.

-The uncertainty also added to pressure in fixed income markets with German bund DE10YT=RR yields nudging lower while U.S. Treasuries US10YT=RR US2YT=RR eased ahead of some $78 billion in note and bond supply slated for auction this week.
+The uncertainty also added to pressure in fixed income markets with German bund yields nudging lower while U.S. Treasuries eased ahead of some $78 billion in note and bond supply slated for auction this week.

-Meanwhile in currencies, the dollar lost momentum, dipping 0.1% against a basket of its rivals .DXY after posting its biggest single-day rise in a week in the previous session.
-The greenback traded at 107.14 yen JPY=, up 0.1%.
+Meanwhile in currencies, the dollar lost momentum, dipping 0.1% against a basket of its rivals after posting its biggest single-day rise in a week in the previous session.
+The greenback traded at 107.14 yen, up 0.1%.

 Markets will be keenly watching comments from U.S. Federal Reserve Chairman Jerome Powell later in the day after some weak U.S. data last week raised concerns the U.S. economy may be heading towards a protracted slowdown.

-Sterling traded at $1.2290 GBP=D4, capped by concerns that sizeable differences between Britain and the European Union remained for striking a Brexit withdrawal deal.
+Sterling traded at $1.2290, capped by concerns that sizeable differences between Britain and the European Union remained for striking a Brexit withdrawal deal.

 With just 24 days to go before Britain is due to leave the EU, both sides are positioning themselves to avoid blame for a delay or a disorderly no-deal Brexit.